ryukau/VSTPlugins/docs/manual/CubicPadSynth/CubicPadSynth_en.md

 Note that refreshing wavetable stops sound.
 It also interrupts MIDI notes.

 ## Change Log
+- 0.1.8
+  - Added check that DSP is initialized or not.
 - 0.1.7
   - Added scroll bar to dense BarBox.
   - Added undo/redo to BarBox.